 This Women’s Day she and her husband might take a hike up along the Du Toitskloof Mountain range.

 In 2010, award winning winemaker Rianie Strydom became the fourth woman to join the CWG after Janey Muller from Lemberg (first), Norma Ratcliffe (still an honorary member) and Louise Hofmeyr from Welgemeend.
 Andrea Mullineux is the fifth.

-Rianie celebrates 24 years as winemaker this year, has her own company and manages and makes wine for Haskell Vineyards.
+Rianie celebrates 27 years as winemaker this year, and spend 12 years at Haskell Vineyards.
+She now has her own company Strydom Family Wines.

 Ntsiki Biyela opened her own company, Aslina Wines in 2016 to honour her late grandmother.
 After qualifying at Stellenbosch University, she joined Stellekaya Wines where she became South Africa’s first black woman winemaker.
 It's a title she bears with pride.